 1. Marcell Ozuna (outfielder) (Miami Marlins)

 Ozuna has put up numbers in Miami this year that are not even close to any of his previous seasons with the Marlins.
 His batting average stands at .329 with 15 homers and 43 RBI.
-Ozuna is only 26 and might be a candidate for an extension, but also will be at extremely high value if the Marlins look to move him.
+Ozuna is only 26 and might be a candidate for an extension, but he will also be at extremely high value if the Marlins look to move him.

-The teams looking to add Ozuna will be hoping to acquire a star for their organization at least for the next 2 seasons.
+The teams looking to add Ozuna will be hoping to acquire a star for their organization for at least the next two seasons.
 The Milwaukee Brewers stood out to me as a team that could be interested if they decide to be buyers.
 Ozuna would get put between Domingo Santana and Ryan Braun in the Milwaukee outfield.
 Braun is coming off the DL soon, and Santana is hitting .281 with 11 home runs.
 The Indians could be interested if they do not add Kemp or another outfielder first, and the Tigers are also in desperate need of a centerfielder.